iammangesh/react-boilerplate/readme.md

 # React workflow with postcss
-this is my person react workflow with webpack and postcss
+this is my personal react workflow with webpack and postcss

 ### Instructions
 For development